yaseen-asaliya/Linux_Task_1/README.md

 ### Part 1: LVM
 * Create a volume group, and set 16M as extends.
 And divided a volume group containing 50 extends on volume group lv, make it as ext4 file system, and mounted automatically under /mnt/data.
-Please note that this should be implemented on the second disk <br>
+Please note that this should be implemented on the second disk

 1. First, I added a new disk manually, then i created 2 partitions.
 2. Create a physical volume for each partition